A large majority of my success in online marketing has come from doing pay per click and I’d like to guide you through the same methods I use to…

 Ok phew, we got that out of the way!
 I know it can be annoying especially if you’re new to PPC, but now we get to the good part!
 The actual ad making.
 I’ve written all of these things above so when I show you how to create good ads, I’ll be adding in many of the terms you just read.

 I will re-creating a successful PPC ad and showing step-by-step what to do.
-This will be over Bing Ads, but you can apply the exact same principals to Adwords.
+This will be over Bing Ads, but you can apply the exact same principals to Google Ads and other places.
 From that point, whenever you make your own ads, use this as reference and you’ll see results.

-Note 2: There’s both pros/cons to using either Bing Ad or Adwords.
-Full comparison.
-I recommend starting with Bing Ads and then moving onto Adwords.
+Note 1: There’s both pros/cons to using either Bing Ads or Google Ads.
+I recommend starting with Bing Ads and then moving onto Google’s network.

 Here is a screenshot of my most successful ads I’ve had.
 The one we’ll be looking at is circled.
 It has a good CTR, great # of clicks and EXCELLENT conversion: The case study. on this particular project.

 Couple of things to note before we get into it:

 - The campaign we’ll be looking at is the one I circled (17day).

 - I’ve put rectangles around the most important things to note.